Have you ever noticed how perfectly timed those personalized emails or social media ads seem to be, appearing just when you're considering a purchase?

 Lead scoring helps your sales and marketing teams prioritize their efforts.
 Instead of casting a wide net, they can focus on qualified leads that are more likely to convert, saving time and resources.

-Now that you've segmented your audience and identified your best leads, it's time to create target lists.
-These are groups of leads who share common characteristics, interests, lead scores, or behaviors.
-Target lists are the foundation for your marketing campaigns.
+With your audience properly segmented and leads scored, it's time to build strategic target lists.
+These curated groups share common characteristics, interests, or behaviors, forming the foundation for targeted marketing campaigns.

 Here's how to create effective target lists: